Psychology Department

 • 5.
 Who are the faculty in the program?

-We have three core faculty members in the program.
+We have two core faculty members in the program.
 You can find their contact info and their specific interests by clicking on their names:

 We are also fortunate to have a number of Lecturer faculty teaching some of the courses.
 Many of these are practicing therapists who bring their real-world experience to the curriculum.